mmagnus/PyMOL4Spliceosome/README.md

 # Supplements

 ![](docs/tab1_Zhao.jpeg)
-Table 1: Source: L. Zhang, A. Vielle, S. Espinosa, and R. Zhao, “RNAs in the spliceosome: Insight from cryoEM structures,” WIREs RNA, vol. 10, no. 3, pp. e1523–11, Apr.
+Source: L. Zhang, A. Vielle, S. Espinosa, and R. Zhao, “RNAs in the spliceosome: Insight from cryoEM structures,” WIREs RNA, vol. 10, no. 3, pp. e1523–11, Apr.
 2019.

 ![](docs/fig_cycle_Zhao.jpeg)
+Source: L. Zhang, A. Vielle, S. Espinosa, and R. Zhao, “RNAs in the spliceosome: Insight from cryoEM structures,” WIREs RNA, vol. 10, no. 3, pp. e1523–11, Apr.
+2019.